-In summary, you’ll water frequently at first and then less often as time goes on.
-This is because the tree will eventually grow its roots into the surrounding native soil and have more stamina because of the larger root system.
+In general, you’ll water frequently at first and then less often as time goes on.
+This is because the tree will eventually grow its roots into the surrounding native soil and have more stamina because of its larger root system.

 You might also like to read: